Tribler/tribler/doc/development/development_on_osx.rst

-This section contains information about setting up a Tribler development environment on OS X. Unlike Linux based systems where installing third-party libraries is often a single ``apt-get`` command, installing and configuring the necessary libraries requires more attention on OS X. This guide has been tested with OS X 10.10.5 (Yosemite) but should also work for OS X 10.11 (El Capitan).
+This section contains information about setting up a Tribler development environment on macOS.
+Unlike Linux based systems where installing third-party libraries is often a single ``apt-get`` command, installing and configuring the necessary libraries requires more attention on macOS.
+This guide has been tested with macOS 10.10.5 (Yosemite) but should also work for macOS 10.11 (El Capitan).

-Note that the guide below assumes that Python is installed in the default location of Python (shipped with OS X).
+Note that the guide below assumes that Python is installed in the default location of Python (shipped with macOS).
 This location is normally in ``/Library/Python/2.7``.
 Writing to this location requires root acccess when using easy_install or pip.
 To avoid root commands, you can install Python in a virtualenv.
 More information about setting up Python in a virtualenv can be found `here <http://www.marinamele.com/2014/05/install-python-virtualenv-virtualenvwrapper-mavericks.html>`_.

 Introduction
 ------------

 Compilation of C/C++ libraries should be performed using Clang which is part of the Xcode Command Line Tools.
-The Python version shipped with OS X can be used and this guide has been tested using Python 2.7.
+The Python version shipped with macOS can be used and this guide has been tested using Python 2.7.
 The current installed version and binary of Python can be found by executing:

 .. code-block:: none